Political violence in the United States: 2020–present

+Threats against local officials

+Several U.S. cities reported increased threats against local officials in 2024 and 2025, often connected to municipal policy decisions.
+In Utah, the mayor of Salt Lake City received repeated violent threats related to the adoption of new city flag designs and other policy positions.
+A Farmington man was arrested after police said he attempted to enter the Salt Lake City–County Building and posted messages online encouraging violence toward the mayor and her family.
+He later pleaded guilty to misdemeanor stalking in December 2025 and was subsequently sentenced to jail.

-In 2025, there was an arson attack on Democratic Pennsylvania governor Josh Shapiro's residence in April, a fatal shooting of two Israeli embassy staffers in Washington D.C. in May, and a June anti-Zionist fire attack in Colorado.
-Solomon Peña was convicted of hiring men to shoot at various Democratic politicians in response to his loss in the 2022 New Mexico House of Representatives election, and shootings of two Democratic Minnesota legislators and their spouses in June.
-In September 2025, right-wing political activist Charlie Kirk was assassinated during a public debate in Orem, Utah.
-Following this, historian Mark K. Updegrove warned that political violence and rhetoric in the 2020s mirrored that of the 1960s.
-Mike Jensen of the University of Maryland, which has tracked political violence since the 1970s, said that 2025 experienced 150 politically-motivated attacks in the first six months, almost twice as many as there were at the same point in 2024.
+In 2025, there was an arson attack on Democratic Pennsylvania governor Josh Shapiro's residence in April, a fatal shooting of two Israeli embassy staffers in Washington, D.C. in May, and in June, a anti-Zionist fire attack in Colorado and shootings of two Democratic Minnesota legislators and their spouses.
+Solomon Peña was convicted of hiring men to shoot at various Democratic politicians in response to his loss in the 2022 New Mexico House of Representatives election.
+Mike Jensen of the University of Maryland, which has tracked political violence since the 1970s, said that 2025 experienced 150 politically motivated attacks in the first six months, almost twice as many as there were at the same point in 2024.

 Contemporary landscape

 Data shows that political violence had "skyrocketed" in the years prior to 2021, with threats against election administrators reaching unprecedented levels in 2020.
 Speaking to Reuters in 2023, University of Maryland criminologist Gary LaFree said political violence was at the worst level since the 1970s.
 Although widely discussed, realized acts of political violence in the United States are rare and constitute about 1% of all hate crimes.

-The primary trend is the "ungrouping" of political violence as people self-radicalize via the internet, with most political violence committed by people who do not belong to any formal organization.
+The primary trend is the "ungrouping" of political violence as people self-radicalize via the Internet, with most political violence committed by people who do not belong to any formal organization.
 Journalist Stefan Grobe writes that extremist ideologies spread on social media, where "a crude language of memes, slang and jokes blurs the line between posturing and provoking violence, normalising radical ideologies and activities".
 Since 2016, there has been a large increase in attacks on politicians and government employees.
 START researcher Michael Jensen recorded 150 politically motivated attacks in the first half of 2025, almost twice the number in the same period in 2024.

 Studies of political violence in the United States have typically listed right-wing extremist, left-wing extremist and Islamist as the main ideological categories.
 There is no federal database of political violence in the United States, and studies have produced varied tallies depending on how violence and ideology is defined.
 Perpetrators of political violence, who may be mentally ill, often defy a clear ideological classification.